ElsevierSoftwareX/SOFTX_2020_238/gstlal/doc/pages/review/gstlal_meeting_2015_01_12.md

     - Under Injection Accuracy, plot accuracy (recovered-injected)/injected as a function of recovered SNR/likelihood

-  - We also looked at the summary pages of the new run with a larger "prefactor" of 0.5.
+  - We also looked at the summary pages of the new run with a larger `prefactor` of 0.5.
-    - Larger prefactor seems to have led to fewer found injections.
+    - Larger `prefactor` seems to have led to fewer found injections.
 This was unexpected but is it because the Table reports injections at a given FAR
     - **Action Item** Likelihood plots in Sec 6.1 of summary pages should all be document.
 It might be best to include them in the new likelihood paper, especially SNR/chi plots, with the equations that were used to produce.

   - Test: Filter a waveform exactly matching a template in the template bank in zero noise